 USB flash drive is a common device to save and transfer data in daily use.
 But sometimes, you may meet errors when using it.
-For instance, the USB flash drive will not be recognized or showing when you are inserting it into the computer.
+For instance, the USB flash drive will not be recognized or shown when you are inserting it into the computer.
 In fact, it’s not rare and troublesome.

-Upon this occasion, you are unable to check the USB, let alone visiting files saved in it.
+Upon this occasion, you are unable to check the USB, let alone visit files saved in it.
 You may be eager to know how to fix USB flash drive not recognized to access files.
 Don’t worry.
 You’ve come to the right place.